Thai economy shrinks 12% in 2Q, worst decline in 22 years

 The protesters are demanding that the government hold new elections, amend the constitution and end intimidation of critics of the government.

-While those grievances do not mention the economy, the demonstrations underscore public discontent with how the military-dominated government has handled the pandemic crisis, leaving many people with no way to feed themselves.
+While those grievances do not mention the economy, the demonstrations underscore public discontent with how the military-dominated government has handled the pandemic crisis, leaving many people struggling to feed themselves.

 The government imposed strict controls on activity at the height of the coronavirus outbreak in the spring, including overnight curfews and bans on sales of alcohol.
 That appears to have kept infections under control: confirmed cases totaled 3,377 as of Monday, according to a tally kept by Johns Hopkins University.
 There have been 58 deaths.